 As an interdisciplinary researcher, Joseph has collaborated with faculty and students from the Department of Brain and Cognitive Sciences, the Department of Biomedical Engineering, and the Department of Linguistics at the University of Rochester on projects funded by the UR Provost’s Multidisciplinary Award (2012–2013) and other projects.
 In summer 2016, Joseph was awarded an all-inclusive travel award sponsored by the National Science Foundation to present at the International Conference on Mobile Brain-Body Imaging and the Neuroscience of Art, Innovation, and Creativity in Cancun, Mexico.
 In the same summer, Joseph was selected as a Music Fellow by the Shepherd School of Music at Rice University to participate and to give a public TED-style talk at the 3rd International “Exploring the Mind through Music” Conference.
-In addition, Joseph has also presented his music cognition research at the Society for Music Perception and Cognition (2015, 2013), the Center for Research on Brain, Language and Music (2013), the New England Conference of Music Theorists (2013), and the Northeast Music Cognition Group (2012).
+In addition, Joseph has also presented his music cognition research at the Future Directions of Music Cognition International Conference (2021), Society for Music Perception and Cognition (2015, 2013), the Center for Research on Brain, Language and Music (2013), the New England Conference of Music Theorists (2013), and the Northeast Music Cognition Group (2012).
 Joseph served as the manager for the Eastman Music Cognition Lab from 2012–2014.
 His two co-authored articles, “In Their Own Words: Analyzing the Extents and Origins of Absolute Pitch” was published by the journal Psychology of Music in March 2019, and “Perspectives on Art-Science Collaborations” was published by the SciArt Magazine in June 2017.
+From 2020–2022, Joseph’s research in music cognition was funded by UMBC CAHSS Dean’s Research Award.

 Before coming to UMBC, Joseph taught graduate and undergraduate courses in music theory at the Eastman School of Music as a Teaching Assistant (2011–2016) and as a Summer Session Faculty (2016–2017).
 In 2015, to recognize Joseph’s outstanding teaching, the Eastman School of Music awarded him the Teaching Assistant Prize for Excellence in Teaching.
 Prior to Eastman, Joseph taught at the International Christian Quality Music Secondary and Primary School in his hometown Hong Kong as a music and science teacher from 2009–2011.